Parisinghchauhan/AuthenTech/README.md

-AuthenTech: Counterfeit Detection using TensorFlow Object Detection AuthenTech is a project aimed at developing a machine learning model to distinguish between counterfeit and original items.
+""AuthenTech: Counterfeit Detection using TensorFlow Object Detection""

+AuthenTech is a project aimed at developing a machine learning model to distinguish between counterfeit and original items.
 By leveraging convolutional neural networks (CNNs) and TensorFlow, the project aims to create a robust solution for identifying counterfeit products based on images.

 Tech Stack